 - Badass Beard: The creators tried to invoke this by turning Superman into a Santa Claus clone.
 Needless to say, it doesn't work.

-- Batman Grabs a Gun: Will he stick to his code and turn the Hitlers over to the authorities to make sure that justice is done?
+- Batman Grabs a Gun: Will Superman stick to his code and turn the Hitlers over to the authorities to make sure that justice is done?
 No. He finds the biggest most impractical gun in the world and shoots the piss out of them.

 - BFG: The Expunger, which is a bunch of gatling guns attached to each other.
 It's unclear how it's supposed to be aimed.
 And not just Gatling guns, sawed-off Gatling guns.
 Look at how short the barrels are compared to, say, a GAU-8 Avenger, which can slice tanks in half.

-- Batman, for some fucking reason, has the gun that killed his parents proudly displayed in his batcave even labeled "THE GUN THAT KILLED MY PARENTS".
+- Batman, for some reason, has the gun that killed his parents proudly displayed in his batcave even labeled "THE GUN THAT KILLED MY PARENTS".
 For someone who despises guns like Batman does it makes you wonder why he spent time locating the gun in the first place.

 - Child Soldiers: The young bikers.